maxgrok/maxgrok.github.io/src/pages/articles/2019-11-17---One-Hundred-And-Nineth-Post/index.md

 ## Strategies for Saving/Optimizing Gas

 There are several strategies for saving and optimizing gas utility with Solidity smart contracts.
-I'm going to go over all of the ones I could find with a variety of sources like struct packing, variable packing, and more.
+I'm going to go over a couple I could find with a variety of sources namely struct packing and variable packing, as well as list more you can research on your own.

 Why does saving gas do?
 It allows you to spend less ETH/money executing smart contracts that you write and deploy to the Ethereum mainnet.